codeclinic/ble-tester/README.md

 ### BLE Tester
 ###### A cross platform app (web & mobile) project to demonstrate connecting to Bluetooth / BLE devices.
-This project is a of the BLE Tester app which has been recoded from Classes to Hooks and Typrscript.
+This project is a fork of the BLE Tester app which has been re-coded from Classes to Hooks and Typrscript.
 It also includes a few minor improvements.
 > Tested with Chrome and Android 6+

 ###### What is inside?